afozbek/me/README.md

-- You can see the project from [here](https://afozbek.github.io/me/)

 # Furkan's Personal Portfolio

 > This project includes my own personal portfolio.
 If you want to make yours as the same way just follow the installation and deployment sections.